 Norton B Berg, Phd, Professor, Cell and Developmental Biology

 The Pain Management Fellowship at Upstate Medical University accepts 5 pain fellows per year.
 Fellows will start on July 1st and finish on June 30th.
-One fellow will start off cycle on October 1st.

 All applicants must have completed an ACGME accredited residency in the United States in: Anesthesiology, Physical Medicine and Rehabilitation, Neurology, or Psychiatry.

 Beginning in the 2016-2017 academic year, fellows will be selected solely through the National Residency Matching Program (NRMP) .
 Applications are accepted only through the Electronic Residency Application System (ERAS) and join the National Resident Matching Program (NRMP).

 We will be continuously reviewing applications through mid-April.

 Access the Fellowship and Residency Electronic Interactive Database (FREIDA) for more information.
 In order to apply to the program, we require all medical school graduates to submit the following:

 The Fellowship Selection Committee will review your application after all information is entered into the ERAS program.
 Due to the high volume of applications, applicants are strongly urged to refrain from calling to inquire whether an interview has been granted.